-Indicator Name Color Meaning COMM Communications Yellow ON: Communications in progress. indicator OFF: Communications stopped or error has occurred.
+Indicator Name Color Meaning COMM Communications indicator Yellow ON: Communications in progress.
+OFF: Communications stopped or error has occurred.
 ERR Error indicator Red ON: A communications error has occurred.
-OFF: Indicates normal communications or stand-by.
+OFF: Indicates normal communications or stand-by or stand-by.

 (4) Expansion I/O Connecting Cable